kingboss2374/file-organizer/README.md

-# File Organizer (Python)
+# File Organizer_Safe Deleter (Python)

-A simple Python tool to organize files into folders based on their file extensions.
+A simple Python tool to organize files into folders based on their file Useful for deleting files and folders with propmt to recycle or pemanent delete extensions.

 ## Features
 - Automatically sorts files into folders